 ENC 1101 fulfills the first of two required composition courses at Florida State University.
 This course stresses the importance of critical reading, writing, and thinking skills, as well as the importance of using writing as a recursive process involving invention, drafting, collaboration, revision, rereading, and editing to clearly and effectively communicate ideas for specific purposes, occasions, and audiences.

 This section of 1101 will have you focus on rhetorical and writing situations that will introduce you to college-level writing.
 The projects will focus on developing your own understanding of writing and composing, both with traditional texts and with digital mediums.
 We will emphasize the notion of transfer throughout and develop unique ways to recognize and apply your new acquired writing knowledge in varying contexts.

+Since this is a hybrid class, we will only be meeting in person once a week.
+The other time will be spent completing activities, including projects, discussion boards, and group collaborations online.
+The 75 minutes dedicated to completing that work each week makes up our second class period.
+Those 75 minutes do not go towards the time it will take you to complete reading assignments, written drafts, or journals.
+Essentially, this class will require the same amount of time a face-to-face class requires, but it may feel like it will take up more of your time since you will be required to complete it online and outside of the classroom.
+Furthermore, this is not a self-paced course.
+There will be weekly due dates, and you are expected to meet the virtual deadlines each week.
+Please see the late work policy for more information.

+I will upload Weekly Modules to Canvas by Sunday evening each week.
+Please watch the accompanying video and read the module description before Monday at 7 pm.
+These videos and descriptions will give you a clear breakdown of what is expected of you that week, including what we will be doing in class on Tuesday and the activities (with due dates and times) for the online portion of our week.

+Please expect to have homework due both on Tuesdays for our in-class meeting and again later in the week for our online portion.
+It is your responsibility to keep up with the assignments and the varying due dates and times.

 COURSE GOALS